linwoodc3/linwoodc3.github.io/_drafts/2017-05-17-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 <br><br>

 # Code/Tutorial Introduction
 This narrative story/data science tutorial provides a short introduction to a python client I built to access and wrangle [Global Database of Events, Language, and Tone (GDELT)](http://www.gdeltproject.org/about.html) data in the Python ecosystem.
 Hopefully, you will get a good story out of this too.
-For others considering a tutorial, I hope you take this format up as well.
+For others considering writing a tutorial, I hope you take this format up as well.
 Data scientists and data engineers need to be well versed in the art of writing.
 Narratives provide great practice!

 ### Post Format
-We will use a different model for this post.
 Each narrative section is followed by a coding/description section.
-I use a splitter and different font to denote a switch from a narrative to a coding section.
+I use a page splitter and different font to mark the switch from a narrative to a coding section.

 What you may find interesting, is that I wrote the narrative on the Marawi crisis using news stories chronologically ordered by GDELT (pictures saved from news articles).
 Even more interesting, is how this Marawi story evolves from a simple raid to catch one person to a **full blown crisis** that has put a city on lockdown.
 We will cover exactly how I accessed the news data to build the story.
 But first, let's take a minute to understand GDELT.